arnobtarafder/eduhash-mentor/task-description.md

     13.3 What other services does `firebase` provide other than authentication? (done)

 14. You will create an about me page.
 It could be the `about` route.
 There will put your name and your image (picture is optional.
 However, if you put a photo, please put a professional look picture).
 And write a small paragraph (3-5 lines) about your goal.
-And how you will work hard to achieve your goal.
+And how you will work hard to achieve your goal. (done)
 ----
 15. Create a 404 not found page (done)
 16. Minimum 9 meaningful git commit (done)